-Outside the U.S., countries like Switzerland make buying, trading, or the possession of brass knuckles against the law.
-In an apparent attempt to suggest that they are pieces of art, some people sell brass knuckle jewelry to be worn as a necklace.
-Brass knuckle jewelry worn on a chain around your neck could negate concealed weapons charges -- this applies in states where concealing brass knuckle weapons is illegal.
-Brass knuckles frequently appear in mass media, and as a result, many people glamorize these dangerous weapons.
+In an apparent attempt to suggest that they are art, some people sell brass knuckle jewelry and wear them as necklaces.
+Brass knuckle jewelry worn on a chain could negate concealed weapons charges.
+This applies in states where concealing brass knuckle weapons is illegal.

 Brass Knuckles and Your Legal Rights

-There are state and federal laws about brass knuckles that people are required to understand and observe.
-If you are charged with possession of brass knuckles, or the victim of a brass knuckle-related crime, you should contact an attorney as soon as possible to discuss your legal options.
+If the police charged you with possession of brass knuckles, you should contact a defense lawyer as soon as possible to discuss your legal options.

 Some of the legal factors that an attorney can review with you include: